LEARNAcademy/zoom-rooms/README.md

 # Zoom Rooms

-Lists of weekly Zoom breakout rooms for LEARN Academy cohorts.
+- This repository contains the lists of weekly Zoom breakout rooms for LEARN Academy cohorts.
+- This repository is formatted (csv files) to facilitate easy upload of breakout room names in Zoom.
+- This list corresponds to the LEARN instructor asset `Zoom Classroom Processes` which is the source of truth.
+Updates to this repository should only be made to reflect a change in the source of truth.

 - Week 1: San Diego downtown neighborhoods
 - Week 2: San Diego Zoo exhibits